TeefDev/BookSwapDB/README.md

 This project serves as a demonstration of practical full-stack development skills, including database integration, authentication systems, data management, and user-centered interface design.

+## Project Overview

+BookSwap provides a complete environment that enables students to publish books for sale or exchange, manage their listings, and explore available books categorized by major and university.

+The platform features a clean, structured Arabic RTL interface and a secure authentication system to ensure a smooth and reliable user experience.

+This project addresses a real challenge in academic communities: helping students quickly find affordable textbooks that match their courses and programs.

 ## Project Preview

 ![Register](./book1.jpg)